 But you know what?
 Failing can only happen in the eyes of another person, or an ideal you have created for yourself.
 Failing is relative.
-And YOU decide whether you let other people or your self-made ideals impact you. …
+And YOU decide whether you let other people or your self-made ideals impact you.
+So stop torturing yourself. …

 Platforms like Pinterest, Dribbble, and Behance have exploded with inspiring design content for ui-designers.
 And while a lot of it looks amazing, I feel like a lot of trendy designs are misleading both you, and the designers who made them.